jasonaowen/jasonaowen.net/blog/content/2017-04-13 Benchmarking UUIDs, v2.md

 Title: Benchmarking UUIDs, v2
 Date: 2017-04-13 19:20
+Modified: 2017-04-14 10:15
 Tags: coding, postgresql
 Category: postgresql

 # Correction

-Shortly after I published [Benchmarking UUIDs](<{filename}/2017-04-13 Benchmarking UUIDs.md>), someone emailed me with a correction.
+Shortly after I published [Benchmarking UUIDs](<{filename}/2017-04-13 Benchmarking UUIDs.md>), Per Wigren emailed me with a correction.
 It turns out the approach Jonathan and I used to time how long PostgreSQL takes to generate a million UUIDs is mostly timing how long it takes to generate a million queries:

 ```postgresql
 DO $$